ietf-wg-privacypass/base-drafts/draft-davidson-pp-protocol.md

 All issuing servers should implement a robust, global storage-query mechanism for checking that tokens sent by clients have not been spent before.
-Such tokens only need to be checked for each issuer individually.
+Such tokens only need to be checked for each server individually.
 This prevents clients from "replaying" previous requests, and is necessary for achieving the unforgeability requirement.

 ## Additional token metadata

-Some use-cases of the Privacy Pass protocol benefit from associating a limited amount of metadata with tokens that can be read by the Issuer when a token is redeemed.
-Adding metadata to tokens can be used as a vector to segment the anonymity of the Client in the protocol.
+Some use-cases of the Privacy Pass protocol benefit from associating a limited amount of metadata with tokens that can be read by the server when a token is redeemed.
+Adding metadata to tokens can be used as a vector to segment the anonymity of the client in the protocol.
 Therefore, it is important that any metadata that is added is heavily limited.